 If we enter that keyword phrase into the Quora search bar, it returns dozens of questions that people are actually asking about that topic.

 Step 2: Make a list of two of the most relevant questions.

 Jot down two questions from the search results that are related to your topic.

 Sometimes you might not know the answer and that is the beauty of using Quora.
 You can click on the question and get the answer in seconds.

 Let’s say you wanted to answer the question: “What fruits taste particularly delicious when grilled?”

 Just click on the question, read the 8 answers to the question and formulate your own response.

-Follow the exact same steps given in the “How To Video” section above.
-However, most of the time with a Q&A video you do not need to record your screen, just your webcam.
+Follow the exact same steps given in the “how-to video” section above.
+However, most of the time with a Q&A video, you don’t need to record your screen, just your webcam.